When and What Exactly Is Mardi Gras?

-Despite dating back to 1411, many Parisians don’t even know a Carnival parade even exists.
+Despite dating back to 1411, many Parisians don’t even know a Carnival parade exists.
 This might have something to do with the fact that the carnival took a hiatus between 1952 and 1957.

-These days the Paris Carnival consists of an annual parade that usually begins at the Place Gambetta and ends at Place de la République where a big street party ensues and people in extravagant outfits dance, play music and drums, sing and just get downright crazy.
+These days the Paris Carnival consists of an annual parade that usually begins at the Place Gambetta and ends at Place de la République, where a big street party ensues and people in extravagant outfits dance, play music and drums, sing and get downright crazy.

 Thanks to it’s proximity to Switzerland and Germany, the Carnival of Mulhouse does their carnival a little different.
 Carnival in Mulhouse also referred to as a “Fasnacht Carnival” (Fasnacht is a German word that translates to “Fast Night” in English) refers to eating the very best foods before fasting for Lent.

-Fasnacht is also the name for their own version of the beignet.
+Fasnacht is also the name for their version of the beignet.

 What makes their parade different is that the parade floats and costumes are usually based on Italy’s Commedia dell’Arte or inspired by local events.
-The results are masks which look very morphed, like grotesque caricatures.
+The results are masks that look very morphed, like grotesque caricatures.